strimzi/strimzi.github.io/_posts/2019-04-24-accessing-kafka-part-2.md

 [2019-04-22 21:11:37,295] WARN [Producer clientId=console-producer] Connection to node -1 (/10.0.2.15:31488) could not be established.
 Broker may not be available. (org.apache.kafka.clients.NetworkClient)
 ```

-When you see one of the errors, you can compare the following addresses:
+When you see one of these errors, you can compare the following addresses:
 * The address under which you expect your nodes to be reachable by your Kafka clients (with Minikube, that should be the IP address returned by the `minikube ip` command).
 * The address of the nodes where the Kafka pods are running (`kubectl get node <node-name> -o=jsonpath='{range .status.addresses[*]}{.type}{"\t"}{.address}{"\n"}'`
 * The address advertised by the Kafka broker (`kubectl exec my-cluster-kafka-0 -c kafka -it -- cat /tmp/strimzi.properties | grep advertised`)